Al Idrisi wereldkaart

 The Hague, Koninklijke Bibliotheek, 76 E 5, fol.
 1r

 The Dietsche doctrinael is a work on ethics written in Antwerp in 1345.
 It is based on a Latin book by the Italian jurist Albertanus of Brescia (1195-1251).
-The opening miniature shows four scholars who inspired Albertanus: at bottom left Avicenna is depicted.
+The opening miniature shows four scholars who inspired Albertanus.
+At bottom left Avicenna is depicted.

 Joos van Ghistele.

-Brussels, Royal Library of Belgium, II 25.994 A; Google Books
+Ghent: Hendrik van den Keere, 1557; Brussels, Royal Library of Belgium, II 25.994 A; Google Books

 Title page of Tvoyage van Mher Joos van Ghistele (1563).
 The Ghent nobleman journeyed through the Islamic world between 1481 and 1485.
 His account is more exact than the average kind of stories in the European literature of the late Middle Ages.